tcsawyer/tcsawyer.github.io/cv.md

 M.A.
 English and Comparative literature, WashU, 2017

+# Academic Employment

+### The University of Chicago

+Writing Specialist, College Writing Program (September 2021 – Present)
+_Humanities Core Sequence: Human Being and Citizen_

+Resident Head, Hoover House, Max Palevsky Residential Commons East _Housing and Residence Life_

+### Washington University in St. Louis

+Instructor of Record
+> _English Department_
+> _Comparative Literature_
+> _First Year Program_

 # Publications

 ### Books and Volumes

-_Manuscript Meaning: Making MS Bodley 851_
+_The Making and Meaning of A Medieval Manuscript: Interpreting MS Bodley 851_
 Boydell and Brewer (forthcoming, 2025).

-Co-editor, with Arthur Bahr and Zachary Hines, _Metaphors of Compilation_.
-Special issue of _English Language Notes_ (forthcoming, Spring 2026).

 ### Peer Reviewed Articles

-“Book Work: Toward an Extended Codicological Intentionalism.” _Journal of Medieval and Early Modern Studies_ 55.2 (forthcoming, 2025).
+“Book Work: Toward an Extended Codicological Intentionalism.” _Journal of Medieval and Early Modern Studies_ 55, no. 2 (2025): 159-184.

-“Michael of Cornwall’s Second Invective Against Henry of Avranches,” with Paul Vinhage. _Journal of Medieval Latin_ (forthcoming, 2024).
+“Michael of Cornwall’s Second Invective Against Henry of Avranches,” with Paul Vinhage. _Journal of Medieval Latin_ 34 (2024): 153-187.

 “Michael of Cornwall’s First Invective Against Henry of Avranches,” with Paul Vinhage. _Journal of Medieval Latin_ 33 (2023): 17-56.